top of page

 • Do you have a meeting space?

-Post Covid, the Shed intends to resume meeting in the meeting room of the MVCA's Mill of Kintail Gatehouse .
+The Shed intends to resume meeting in the meeting room of the MVCA's Mill of Kintail Gatehouse .
 We have met there in the past on every second and fourth Thursday at 10 AM.

 • Where else do you meet?